radiofrance/rf-liquidsoap/README.md

 - Icecast: Liquidsoap connects as a source to an icecast server and pushes audio

 - HLS: adaptative / rolling playlists and audio segments are created locally and can be served by a simple HTTP server like NGINX.
-There is a purge mecanism that will get rid of old audio segments.
+There is a purge mechanism that will get rid of old audio segments.
 Segments can also be pushed on a remote service we called `segmentforwarder`.
 Please note that this custom external service is not provided in this repository, but we can tell you it